The Boundedness of the (Sub)Bilinear Maximal Function along "non-flat" smooth curves: Preliminaries: The bilinear maximal function as a multiplier operator; Reduction to the main component

 From the properties of $\g\in\NF$ we know that $\lim_{|j|\rightarrow\infty} \|R_j\|_{C^N}=0$.
 Thus, by properly choosing $j_0\in\N$ in \eqref{threshold} (based on the properties of $\g\in\NF$), one can assume wlog that one has the pointwise estimate $|R_j|\leq \frac{1}{C_{\g}}|R|$ for some large $C_{\g}>>1$.
 Consequently, $R_j$ behaves as an error term relative to $R$, and thus, for notational simplicity, we will discard $R_j$ in what follows.

 Thus, we have

 With these we are now ready to state the following

 \begin{observation} As in \cite[Section 5]{lie2015boundedness}, one can show that the function $\zeta$ above can be replaced by the constant function $1$.
 This brings a series of simplifications especially when dealing later with the situation $p\not=2$.
-Instead of following the argument in \cite[Section 5]{lie2015boundedness}, we present here a much simpler approach: the secret stays in changing the perspective and focus on the function
+Instead of following the argument in \cite[Section 5]{lie2015boundedness}, we present here a much simpler approach: the secret lies in changing the perspective and focusing on the function

 Indeed, by doing this, one can perform a double Fourier series development on $\varrho$ and notice that the linear complex exponentials will preserve the curvature of the phase given by $2^m\eta R(\frac{\xi}{\eta})$; in contrast with this, in the original argument focusing on $\zeta(\eta,\frac{\xi}{\eta})$, after the double Fourier series argument one had to work extra in order to deal with expressions of the form $\{\frac{\xi}{\eta}n_2\}_{n_2\in\Z}$.